Oral Health

 This is for two reasons:

-1. Nicotine constricts the blood vessels in the gums, interfering with their ability to heal themselves or fight off infections.
+1. Nicotine constricts the blood vessels in the gums, which interferes with their ability to heal themselves or fight off infections.

-2. The restricted blood flow can also make smokers' gums look pale pink and prevent bleeding while brushing.
-This masks symptoms and delays treatment, allowing infections to get worse.
+2. The restricted blood flow can also make smokers’ gums look pale pink and prevent bleeding while brushing.
+This masks symptoms, thereby delaying treatment and allowing infections to get worse.

 Smokeless tobacco can also raise your risk for gum problems, including periodontitis.9